Ratfink/RealTimeScheduling.jl/docs/src/weaklyhard.md

     still very incomplete.
 For now, we mainly support the constraints themselves, as well as comparisons between them.

-Constraints that are logically equivalent compare as equal:
+Constraints that are logically equivalent compare as equal, even if they are represented differently.

 ```@jldoctest
 julia> MeetAny(1, 1) == MeetRow(3, 5) == MissRow(0) == HardRealTime()